scalameta/mdoc/docs/installation.md

 ```

 The `--out` flag doesn't have to be a directory, it can also be an individual
 file.
-However, this assume that your `--in` was also an individual file.
+However, this assumes that your `--in` was also an individual file.

 ```diff
  coursier launch org.scalameta:mdoc_@SCALA_BINARY_VERSION@:@VERSION@ -- \